There are a number of opportunities to extend the roles of the non-medical professional workforce.

 Extending roles to be more efficient

-Nottingham CityCare Partnership has introduced a new role called the ‘holistic worker’.
-Under the new model, health and social care workers in the urgent care team are trained in each other's disciplines to enable them to more efficiently respond to crisis calls, thereby avoiding unnecessary admissions to hospitals or care homes.
+Nottingham CityCare Partnership introduced a new model of integrated working called the ‘holistic worker’.
+Under the model, health and social care workers in the urgent care team are trained in each other's disciplines which enables them to respond more effectively to crisis calls.
+The approach has reduced the number of unnecessary admissions to hospitals or care homes.
 Find out more in our case study.

-Derbyshire Community Health Services NHS Trust (DCHS) developed a responsive workforce team as a way of meeting fluctuations in service demand while finding a better way of using the money spent on agency staff.
-The trust recruited staff with a range of skills and experience to a Band 6 nursing role, and engaged them in a training programme developed specifically for the role.
-Find out what impact it had in our case study.
+Derbyshire Community Health Services NHS Trust has developed a responsive workforce team to meet fluctuations in service demand and reduced the need to use agency staff.
+Individuals with a range of skills and experience were recruited into Band 6 nursing roles and offered specific training.
+Find out what impact the responsive team had in our case study.

 Freedom to Speak up Guardians

-One way in which trusts have recently extended skills and competence across the workforce to deliver more holistic services is through the delivery of end-of-life care training.
-On our end-of-life care web pages find out how trusts have invested in the continuing professional development of staff delivering care for patients at the end of their lives, and how this has improved outcomes for patients.
+The delivery of end-of-life care training is enabling trusts to extend skills and competence across the workforce and deliver more holistic services.
+Find out how investing in the professional development of staff delivering care for patients at the end of their lives has improved patient outcomes in our webpages dedicated to end-of-life care.

-When rolling out new and extended roles, consideration often has to be given to back fill issues and how to support staff undertaking traditional roles.
 There is much that can be learned from the experiences of those who employ reservists and how they manage to continue to deliver services when staff members are deployed.
-Find case studies, blogs and resources on our reservists web pages.
+You can find case studies, blogs and resources on our reservists web pages.

-While patients should always remain at the heart of decisions regarding role redesign, improvements in patient care can often be an indirect consequence of supporting staff in different ways.
-In this case study from East Midlands Ambulance Service NHS Trust find out how the organisation launched a peer-to-peer support programme to improve mental wellbeing across the workforce.
+While patients remain at the heart of any decisions regarding role redesign, an indirect consequence of supporting staff can also lead to improvements in patient care.
+In this case study from East Midlands Ambulance Service NHS Trust, find out how the use of a peer-to-peer support programme improved the mental wellbeing of the workforce.